VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 In response, VictoriaMetrics returns a single sample-timestamp pair with a value of `3` for the series `foo_bar` at the given moment of time `2022-05-10 10:03`.
-But, if we take a look at the original data sample again, we'll see that there is no data point at `2022-05-10 10:03`.
-What happens here is if there is no data point at the requested timestamp, VictoriaMetrics will try to locate the closest sample on the left to the requested timestamp:
+But, if we take a look at the original data sample again, we'll see that there is no a raw sample at `2022-05-10 10:03`.
+What happens here is if there is no a raw sample at the requested timestamp, VictoriaMetrics will try to locate the closest sample on the left to the requested timestamp:

 <p style="text-align: center">